Ulcerative colitis

 Diagnosis ulcerative colitis

-• Are there symptom-free periods in between?
+• Are there periods without complaints in between?

 • Are you taking any medications?
 If yes: Which and since when?